uzumal/tello-orbslam2-ros-hololens2/Tello_ROS_ORBSLAM/ROS/tello_catkin_ws/src/orb_slam_2_ros/README.md

 ### Using a new / different camera
 You can use this SLAM with almost any mono, stereo or RGBD cam you want.
-There are two files which need to be adjusted for a new camera:
+In order to use this with a different camera you need to supply a set of paramters to the algorithm.
+They are loaded from a launch file from the ros/launch folder.
-1) **The yaml config file** at orb_slam2/config for the camera intrinsics and some configurations.
-[Here](https://docs.opencv.org/3.1.0/dc/dbb/tutorial_py_calibration.html) you can read about what the calibration parameters mean.
+1) You need the **camera intrinsics and some configurations**.
+[Here](https://docs.opencv.org/3.1.0/dc/dbb/tutorial_py_calibration.html) you can read about what the camera calibration parameters mean.
 Use [this](http://wiki.ros.org/camera_calibration) ros node to obtain them for your camera.
-If you use a stereo or RGBD cam in addition to the calibration and resolution you need to adjust the other parameters such as Camera.bf, ThDepth and DepthMapFactor.
+If you use a stereo or RGBD cam in addition to the calibration and resolution you also need to adjust three other parameters: Camera.bf, ThDepth and DepthMapFactor.
 2) **The ros launch file** which is at ros/launch needs to have the correct topics to subscribe to from the new camera.
+**NOTE** If your camera supports this, orb_slam_2_ros can subscribe to the camera_info topic and read the camera calibration parameters from there.

 ### Problem running the realsense node
 The node for the RealSense fails to launch when running